 - Filter Type – Just like the manufacturer and category filters, this list is set up in Settings > Pop Up Lists > Item Type and you can add new types on the fly here as well.

 How do you decide what category and type to use?
 This is a personal preference.
 The goal is to pick names that help you find products later on.
 For example, you might use the Category of Speakers and the corresponding types could be In Wall, In Ceiling, Floor Standing, and Bookshelf.
 Or you might consider creating a Category of Display Devices with types of LED, OLED, Projector, and Computer Monitor.
-Ultimately, create a schema that matches the way you do business and search for products.
+Ultimately, create a schema that matches how you do business and search for products.

 - Item Name is the name of your item as it will be displayed to your customer.
 This name has a limit of 31 characters if you are syncing to QuickBooks.

 - Min/MAP – also known as the Minimum Advertised Price.
 Entering a number in this field will keep users from selling below a specific price.
-If the MAP on a television is $750, users will be able to set the sale price to anything they want, as long as it is above $750.
+For example, if the MAP on a television is $750, users will be able to set the sale price to anything they want, as long as it is above $750.
 The MAP does not apply to users with System Administrator access as defined in Settings > Users > Settings.

 - Markup displays how much the item is marked up.
 This field is automatically calculated based on the Hard Cost and Unit Price fields.
 Alternately, you can set the Markup to be any percentage you want.
-This will cause iPoint to calculate a new Unit Price based on the Markup entered.
+This percentage will cause iPoint to calculate a new Unit Price based on the Markup entered.

 - Margin shows what the profit margin for the item is.
 This field is automatically calculated based on the Profit and Unit Price fields.
 However, this field can also be set with a percentage, which will cause iPoint to calculate a new Unit Price based on the desired percentage you enter.